No Escape: The True Story of China's Genocide of the Uyghurs: Synopsis

 No Escape documents the history of Uyghurs in what is now northwest China, Mongolia and eastern Kazakhstan.
 In the book, Turkel explains how Uyghurs historically tended to refer to themselves as yerlik (English: locals).
 Turkel states that China imprisoned Ilham Tohti to prevent him speaking out about the treatment of Uyghurs.
 He writes that China's decision to imprison Tohti was a decision made to avoid him becoming a global spokes person for the Uyghurs akin to how the Dalai Lama does for Tibet.

 The book documents the government of China's actions in Xinjiang including forced sterilizations to drive the Han Chinese population up compared to the Uyghur.
 Apartheid, torture, "re-education", mosque destruction, Mandarin replacing Uyghur language in schools, government surveillance, forced consumption of alcohol, sexual assault Turkel praises Mike Pompeo for calling the actions genocide and praises Joe Biden for passing the Uyghur Forced Labor Prevention Act.

 Critical reception

 The Wall Street Journal describe the book as a "harrowing mix of factual detail and depictions of everyday life".

-The book made the 2022 The Moore Prize for Human Rights Writing long list.
+The book won the 2022 Moore Prize for Human Rights Writing.